MaishaMasnoon/node-docker/README.md

 Node.js version 12.18 or later.
 Download and install Docker Desktop, if you don't have it already.

-The application that  have created displays data from a JASON data model which contains a list of IoT device records.
+The application that I have created displays data from a JASON data model which contains a list of IoT device records.
 I have defined four different endpoint to pull data from. the endpoints are
 /IoTDeviceList
 /IoTDeviceList/id